 and beyond before eventually emigrating to the UK.
 But these individuals of the Second Generation have at times been uncertain of their identity as they straddle the values and cultures of East and West, half set in each yet not fully grounded in either.
 Here we present their stories of growing up in the UK with lives intertwined with Chinese heritage, a record of this community that will serve to document a vital part of Britain’s modern society.

 Between East and West features photographic portraits accompanied by oral history interviews by photographer Mike Tsang.
-The exhibition premiere will be held 6th-16th November 2012 at SW1 Gallery in Victoria, London.
-Please visit and join us in celebrating this groundbreaking exploration into the fascinating stories of the British Born Chinese and their families’ journeys to Britain.
+The exhibition premiere was held in November 2012 at SW1 Gallery in Victoria, London, where we celebrated this groundbreaking exploration into the fascinating stories of the British Born Chinese and their families’ journeys to Britain.

 For press and general enquires email: firstname.lastname@example.org